Let’s Talk about Erectile Dysfunction

 Stop Smoking and Drinking

 If you smoke, stop as soon as you can.
 Decrease alcohol intake or cut alcohol out entirely.
-These two vices have dramatic health effects, many of which directly impact circulation and blood flow, and therefore erectile function.
+These two vices can have dramatic health effects, directly impacting circulation and blood flow, and therefore erectile function.

 Frequently Asked Questions